Paquito Escudero

 Francisco Gabriel Escudero Martínez (born 24 March 1966), commonly known as Paquito, is a Spanish retired football midfielder and manager.

 The vast majority of his professional career was associated with Hércules, as he served the club as a player, coach and director of football.

 Playing career

 Born in Rafal, Alicante, Valencian Community, Paquito started playing football in the neighborhood of La Florida.
 He made his senior debut with Alicante CF in Tercera División, going on to play two seasons with Benidorm CF and helping the team promote (also finishing the regular season as champions) to Segunda División B for the second time in their history.

-In 1990, Paquito remained in his native region and signed with Hércules CF, helping to promotion to Segunda División in his third year.
+In 1990, Paquito remained in his native region and signed with Hércules CF, helping to promote to Segunda División in his third year.
 In his 11-year spell he appeared in 342 official games, contributing with 34 matches (one goal) as the club returned to La Liga after a ten-year absence and being again an undisputed starter the following campaign, which ended in immediate relegation; his top-flight debut occurred on 1 September 1996, in a 2–1 home win against CF Extremadura.